vuejs/vuex/docs/guide/modules.md

 ## Namespacing

-By default, actions, mutations and getters inside modules are still registered under the **global namespace** - this allows multiple modules to react to the same mutation/action type.
+By default, actions and mutations are still registered under the **global namespace** - this allows multiple modules to react to the same action/mutation type.
+Getters are also registered in the global namespace by default.
+However, this currently has no functional purpose (it's as is to avoid breaking changes).
+You must be careful not to define two getters with the same name in different, non-namespaced modules, resulting in an error.

 If you want your modules to be more self-contained or reusable, you can mark it as namespaced with `namespaced: true`.
 When the module is registered, all of its getters, actions and mutations will be automatically namespaced based on the path the module is registered at.
 For example: